magomimmo/modern-cljs/doc/tutorial-05.md

 (defproject modern-cljs "0.1.0-SNAPSHOT"
   ...
   :dependencies [...
-                 [org.clojure/clojurescript "0.0-1847"]
                  [domina "1.0.3-SNAPSHOT"]]
   ...)
 ```

 > NOTE 1: Due to few bugs of the `domina 1.0.2` release pertaining the
-> access to JS object properties when used with the `r1978` CLJS
+> access to JS object properties when used with recent  CLJS
-> release, I added the `1.0.3-SNAPSHOT` release which fixed those
+> releases, I added the `1.0.3-SNAPSHOT` release which fixed those
 > bugs.
-However, even by using the `domina 1.0.3-SNAPSHOT` release, if
-> you launch the `lein trampoline cljsbuild repl-listen` command
-> you'll receive a lot of warnings due to a bug that is under
-> investigation by the CLJS developers.
-I strongly suggest you to
-> downgrade CLJS to the `r1847`
-> (i.e. `[org.clojure/clojurescript "0.0-1847"]`).

 ## Domina selectors